 Finding the right puppy to become part of your family is an important decision, and for lots of us, the search starts online.
-But many puppies advertised online are being sold by illegal puppy dealers – and without knowing the warning signs, you could end up being tricked into buying from a puppy farm.
-The result can be devastating for both you and your puppy: 1 in 4 puppies bought online die before their fifth birthday and 1 in 3 get sick or die within the first year.
+But many puppies advertised online are being sold by illegal puppy dealers – and without knowing the warning signs, you could easily end up being tricked into buying from a puppy farm.
+The result can be devastating for both you and your puppy: 1 in 4 puppies bought online die before their fifth birthday and 1 in 5 get sick or die within the first year.

 Many dealers are running huge operations, selling multiple litters at the same time, or even smuggling dogs to the UK from abroad.
 Look out for these signs online that can reveal if the advert has been posted by an illegal seller.